-ESCP Europe Business School Associate Professor & Energy Management Centre (EMC) Executive Director Dr Kostas Andriosopoulos and Energy Delta Institute (EDI) President Marcel Kramer signed a memorandum of understanding (MoU) on 3rd October on the sidelines of the 6th St. Petersburg Gas Forum.
+ESCP Business School Associate Professor & Energy Management Centre (EMC) Executive Director Dr Kostas Andriosopoulos and Energy Delta Institute (EDI) President Marcel Kramer signed a memorandum of understanding (MoU) on 3rd October on the sidelines of the 6th St. Petersburg Gas Forum.

 The purpose of the MoU is to develop further joint aims in academic excellence by delivering world-class training programmes that respond to the current challenges faced by the industry and expand the international network of energy experts through events and networking opportunities.

-The MoU recognises the importance of the strategic relationship and enable ongoing, broad engagement between ESCP Europe Business School and Energy Delta Institute.
+The MoU recognises the importance of the strategic relationship and enable ongoing, broad engagement between ESCP Business School and Energy Delta Institute.
 Both organisations have a strong commitment to excellence and innovation in aspects such as: research, education, technology development and the transfer of knowledge.

 The signing of the agreement celebrated past successes and manifests the desire of both organisations to continue to strengthen their relationship moving forward.
-Since 2015, ESCP Europe Business School and EDI have run a number of successful collaborative projects, which have delivered significant benefits.
+Since 2015, ESCP Business School and EDI have run a number of successful collaborative projects, which have delivered significant benefits.

-The timeline of the MoU will be sixteen months, during the course of which, it will give ESCP Europe Business School and EDI more channels to promote cutting edge joint academic offering, boost communication and networking opportunities.
+The timeline of the MoU will be sixteen months, during the course of which, it will give ESCP Business School and EDI more channels to promote cutting edge joint academic offering, boost communication and networking opportunities.

 About ESCP Europe Business School